roma-glushko/roma-glushko.github.io/content/blog/how-i-built-my-ml-workstation/index.md

 `youtube: [How to use thermal paste?](https://www.youtube.com/embed/-hNgFNH7zhQ)`
 <div class="image-title">How to use thermal paste?</div>

 When using thermal gel, you need to cover the CPU chip area as much as possible to allow better removal of CPU heat.
-Bubbles of airs that could pop up during this procedure would hurt.
+Bubbles of airs that could pop up during this procedure could make cooling less effective.

 Finally, you can attach your cooler to the top of the CPU.
 Press CPU a bit to distribute your thermal gel well on the surface.